NautilusTrader

 This is why Nautilus processes bar data through a system that attempts to maintain the most realistic yet conservative market behavior possible, despite these limitations.
 At its core, the platform always maintains an order book simulation - even when you provide less granular data such as quotes, trades, or bars (although the simulation will only have a top level book).

-When using bars for execution simulation (enabled by default with bar_execution=True in venue configurations), Nautilus strictly expects the timestamp (ts_init) of each bar to represent its closing time.
+When using bars for execution simulation (enabled by default with bar_execution=True in venue configurations), Nautilus strictly expects the initialization timestamp (ts_init) of each bar to represent its closing time.
 This ensures accurate chronological processing, prevents look-ahead bias, and aligns market updates (Open → High → Low → Close) with the moment the bar is complete.

 Bar timestamp convention